josiahdavis/josiahdavis.github.io/_posts/2015-10-27-is-the-customer-always-right.md

 synopsis: Slogans are by definition everywhere.
 But all slogans deserve qualification.
 ---

-## Origin story
+## Marshall Field's

-"The Customer Is Always Right."

-Within America, the credit for this slogan usually goes to Marshall Field, a business retail magnate during the period of America's gilded age.
-The company he helped build, Marshall Field's (originally P. Palmer & Co.), is credited with pioneering several retail practices that are now considered common.
+Within America, the credit for "The Customer Is Always Right" slogan usually goes to Marshall Field, a business retail magnate during the period of America's gilded age.
+The company he helped build, Marshall Field's (originally P. Palmer & Co.), is  pioneered several retail practices that are now considered common.
 These innovations include: giving customers access to a free personal shopper, the one-price price-tag, being able to return a product for any reason, and the bridal registry.
 Given the typical retail experience at the time, Marshall Field's company marked radical departure from current retail practices which was often better defined the phrase: "let the buyer beware".

 After changing owners multiple times in the 1980s and 1990s (there was a period of 14 years where Marshall Field's was owned by Target), in 2005 the stores were acquired by Federated Department Stores, currently known as Macy's.
 When roughly a year and a half later, it was announced that Marshall Field's stores would be re-branded as Macy's, many Marshall Field's customers were outraged.
 Customers felt an emotional connection with the store, and many protested the decision to change the name.
 However, management at Macy's didn't change their mind.